PedroMarquesFr/AssessmentProject.Api/README.md

-## Labsoft.DataAcquisition.API - ASP.NET 6
+## AssessmentProject.API - ASP.NET 6
 This is the solution Web API for the Data Acquisition.

 ****